 What is voluntary life insurance and how does it work?

 Many companies and organizations make group life insurance available to employees as a workplace benefit.
 Group life insurance is exactly what the name implies: life insurance purchased for a group of people – in this case, you and your co-workers.
-These policies typically offer lower rates than individual policies, for the same reason that goods bought in bulk are less expensive than items purchased individually.
+These policies typically offer lower rates than individual policies, for the same reason that goods bought in bulk are more cost-effective than items purchased individually.
 Generally speaking, there are two forms of workplace group life insurance; either one or both may be offered to employees:

-• Voluntary employee life insurance – Optional insurance for employees, their spouses, or children, paid for via payroll deduction
+Voluntary employee life insurance – Optional insurance for employees, their spouses, or children, paid for via payroll deduction.

 Who can sign up, and when: